Class Schedule

 The ACLS course is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 This includes personnel in emergency response, emergency medicine, intensive care, and critical care units -- such as physicians, nurses, and paramedics -- as well as others who need an ACLS course completion card for job or other requirements.

 This is a one-day Recert Only Course.
 All students must be ACLS certified and in need of recertification.
+If you have questions about eligibility for the class, please call.

 Course Overview